STATEMENT OF FAITH

 We believe in giving of our means for the spread of the gospel and the relief of the poor.
 Under the Old Testament, there was a tithe (10%) law.
 With all the superior blessings we receive under Christ, we believe that Christians ought to exceed the demands of the tithing law.
 However, we encourage giving from the heart, not from the demands of law (2 Corinthians 8:1-7).

-We believe that “our citizenship is in heaven” (Philippians 3:20).
+We believe that our "citizenship is in heaven" (Philippians 3:20).
 We feel it a duty to be good citizens of our earthly country, obeying its laws and generally contributing to its moral and social welfare.
-At the same time, we never forget that we’re looking “for a better country-a heavenly one” (Hebrews 11:16).
+At the same time, we never forget that we're looking for a "better country-a heavenly one" (Hebrews 11:16).

 We believe that our Lord Jesus will one day return to judge the world and to take those who believe in him to the home he is now preparing (John 14:1-4).
 We believe we shall live with him eternally in the new heaven and new earth. and that he will bring into being (Revelation 21:1-4).